simulogics/airlinesim-docs/content/docs/advanced/finances/bankruptcy-and-loans/index.md

 Your rating (i.e. creditworthiness) influences three important parts of the game.

-{{< details "Financed Purchases from AirlineSim" open >}}
-If you want to lease an aircraft from an AS enterprise or purchase an aircraft financed by the AS-Bank, your rating must be at least B or better.
+* Financed purchases from AirlineSim: If you want to lease an aircraft from an AS enterprise or purchase an aircraft financed by the AS-Bank, your rating must be at least B or better.
 Sometimes, even a rating of BB isn't sufficient.
 However, if an aircraft is leased from another lessor (i.e. another user), your rating doesn't matter, so you could lease a plane even with a CCC rating.
-{{< /details >}}

-{{< details "Interest and Loans" open >}}
-The lower your rating, the lower the maximal sum of loans you're offered and the more the interest differs from the prime rate.
+* Interest and loans: The lower your rating, the lower the maximal sum of loans you're offered and the more the interest differs from the prime rate.
 Most of the time, the AS-Bank won't offer any new loans when your rating is CCC or lower.
 Depending on the debt-to-equity ratio, you're usually not even offered new loans with a B rating.
-{{< /details >}}

-{{< details "Initial Public Offers (IPOs)" open >}}
-An IPO isn't possible if your rating is BBB or lower.
+* [IPOs (Initial Public Offerings)({{< relref "docs/advanced/finances/initial-public-offerings/index.md" >}}): An IPO isn't possible if your rating is BBB or lower.
 Remember that potential investors will take a look at your rating, so an IPO with a minimum rating of A or marginally better might frighten them off.
 The better your rating, the better your impression.
-{{< /details >}}

 ### Rating Evaluation